shzhai/shadowsocks-libev-v2ray-kcptun/README.md

 - 2018-4-14 Initialize this repository from github automation build.
 - 2018-4-16 Correct ss-kcp.config and update ReadMe.
 - 2018-4-17 Enable Simple-OBFS configuration.
+- 2018-9-6 Reduce layers to shrink size of this image and update to ss-server 3.2.0 and kcptun 20180810.

 ### Feedback & Thanks :)